Message from the Chair

 I am so pleased that you are interested in our Master of Public Health (MPH) program.
 The Johns Hopkins Bloomberg School of Public Health is the oldest and largest school of public health in the world.
 We have been training public health leaders from around the world for almost a century.

-Public health professionals today are faced with both old and new public health challenges—infectious disease such as influenza and the HIV/AIDS pandemic, chronic disease epidemics ranging from heart disease to cancer to obesity, the health of our increasingly elderly populations, high-risk behaviors that endanger our health, such as smoking and substance abuse, the safety of our water and our food, as well as the threats of natural and manmade disaster including bioterrorism.
+Public health professionals today are faced with both old and new public health challenges—infectious disease such as Ebola, influenza and the HIV/AIDS pandemic, chronic disease epidemics ranging from heart disease to cancer to obesity, the health of our increasingly elderly populations, high-risk behaviors that endanger our health, such as smoking and substance abuse, the safety of our water and our food, as well as the threats of natural and manmade disaster including bioterrorism.

 Our MPH students in both the full-time and part-time\online programs come from countries all over the world.
 This diversity of the student body, together with our world-renowned faculty and exciting and stimulating curriculum of study, provides an unparalleled educational experience in the science and practice of public health.
 Our graduates take positions in government at international, national and local levels, community organizations, universities and the private sector.